qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/tasks.rst

 Task from a processing algorithm ................................

-Create a task that uses qgis:randompointsinextent to generate 50000 random points inside a specified extent and adds the result to the project in a safe way.
+Create a task that uses algorithm ``qgis:randompointsinextent`` to generate 50000 random points inside a specified extent and adds the result to the project in a safe way.

 .. code-block:: python